Bachelor of Science in Education

-- EDUC 306 Instructional Processes and Strategies (3 hrs) (25 hour field experience)
+- EDUC 306 Classroom Management and Instructional Strategies (3 hrs) (25 hour field experience)

-- SPED 303 Introduction to Special Education (3 hrs)
+- EDSP 303 Introduction to Special Education (3 hrs)

-- SPED 309 Strategies for the Inclusive Environment (3 hrs) (25 hour field experience)**
+- EDSP 415 Co-Teaching, Consultation and Collaboration (3 hrs) (25 hour field experience)**

 Early Field Experiences are required by multiple education courses throughout the Professional Education Component, Content Specialization Component, and Special Methods Component.
 These Early Field Experiences will culminate in a semester long Student Teaching Experience.
 Teacher Candidates are required to meet all special requirements set forth by each individual county's Board of Education if applicable.